prepare.blog

 Common Mistakes and How to Fix Them

 Buying supplies before planning storage.
-I’ve seen this dozens of times: someone drops $500 on food and gear, then realizes they have nowhere to put it.
-The result is bags piled on the floor, exposed to every hazard you’re trying to avoid.
+I’ve seen this dozens of times.
+Someone drops $500 on food and gear, then realizes they have nowhere to put it.
 Measure and map first.
 Buy second.

 Using attics or uninsulated garages for temperature-sensitive items.
 In my experience, a Pacific Northwest garage can swing 40 degrees in a single day during shoulder seasons.
 Those swings degrade food faster than consistent moderate heat.
 Move sensitive items to interior spaces or invest in insulation and a thermometer.